awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-hosting.md

 + You can deploy multiple variants of a model to the same Amazon SageMaker HTTPS endpoint\.
 This is useful for testing variations of a model in production\.
 For example, suppose that you've deployed a model into production\.
 You want to test a variation of the model by directing a small amount of traffic, say 5%, to the new model\.
 To do this, create an endpoint configuration that describes both variants of the model\.
 You specify the `ProductionVariant` in your request to the `CreateEndPointConfig`\.
 For more information, see [ProductionVariant](API_ProductionVariant.md)\.

 + You can configure a `ProductionVariant` to use Application Auto Scaling\.
-For information about configuring automatic scaling, see [Automatically Scaling Amazon SageMaker Models](endpoint-auto-scaling.md)\.
+For information about configuring automatic scaling, see [Automatically Scale Amazon SageMaker Models](endpoint-auto-scaling.md)\.

 + You can modify an endpoint without taking models that are already deployed into production out of service\.
 For example, you can add new model variants, update the ML Compute instance configurations of existing model variants, or change the distribution of traffic among model variants\.
 To modify an endpoint, you provide a new endpoint configuration\.
 Amazon SageMaker implements the changes without any downtime\.
 For more information see, [UpdateEndpoint](API_UpdateEndpoint.md) and [UpdateEndpointWeightsAndCapacities](API_UpdateEndpointWeightsAndCapacities.md)\.